NeuRoNeLab/neurone-lab-website/_members/pierpaolo-fiore.md

 ### Background
 - BSc in Computer Science
-- MSc in Computer Science (Machine Learning specialization)
+- MSc in MSc in Machine Learning
 - PhD Student in Artificial Intelligence for Microscopy

 ### Short Bio